kamermanpr/biostats-honours-assignments/README.md

 # Analysis
 ##########
 ## Will assume growth rate is normally distributed, therefore analyse using
-## 1-way ANOVA for unmatched pairs
+## 1-way ANOVA for unmatched pairs.
+If you chose to use a non-parametric test,
+## The equivalent omnibus test would be 'kruskal.test(...)', and the post-hoc
+## tests would use 'pairwise.wilcox.test(...)'.

 ## Parametric test, therefore the following assumption need to be met:
 # - The distribution of the data in the population is Gaussian